SahanaRamnath/MultiArmedBandit_RL/Softmax_Method/README.md

 # Softmax Algorithm

-In this algorithm, the arm to be pulled in a given bandit problem is selected in an &epsilon;-greedy fashion.
+In this algorithm, the arm to be pulled in a given bandit problem is selected using softmax probabilities.
 At first, all the arms are pulled once to get an initial estimate Q(a).
 After this the arm pulled (a) is selected as :

 * First, a softmax is computed over the Q-values of all arms(with a temperature hyperparameter).